 You’ll be asked about your health condition, how it affects your ability to work, and what equipment you need to help.

 Next, someone will come to assess your needs either at your office or home (if you’re working from home).
 If, for example, you need a special desk chair, they’ll measure you for this at the same time.
-At the moment, home visits are currently suspended due to the coronavirus pandemic.
 You may not require an assessment to receive your grant – or your grant could be delayed until assessments are available again.